hareeshvp/terraform-cnc-modules/pkd/README.md

  - a valid Coverity license
  - access to Coverity images
  - access to the Coverity helm chart
+ - a valid tls.crt and tls.key
+   (this example includes a self-signed certificate but you should supply your own certificate)

 ## Setup procedure